Robyn Denholm: Early life

-Denholm was born on 27 May 1963 in Milperra, New South Wales.
+Denholm was born 27 May 1963 in Milperra, New South Wales.
 Her parents met and married in Tripoli, Libya, immigrating to Australia in the 1950s.
 She has Maltese and Italian ancestry on her father's side and Maltese and Scottish ancestry on her mother's side; her father spoke five languages.

 Denholm grew up in the Sydney suburb of Lugarno with her older brother and younger sister.
 Her father worked as a welder and her mother was a ledger machine operator.
 When she was seven years old, the family purchased a service station and workshop in Milperra.
 Denholm handled the financial accounts, repaired cars, pumped petrol and became interested in cars.
 She attended Peakhurst High School.

 Denholm graduated from the University of Sydney with a bachelor's degree in economics, and from the University of New South Wales in 1999 with a master's degree in commerce.
-Denholm is a member of Institute of Chartered Accountants in Australia and New Zealand.
+Denholm is a chartered accountant (generally equivalent to a certified public accountant in the United States) and a member of Chartered Accountants Australia and New Zealand.

 Career

-After graduating, Denholm worked in accountancy for Arthur Andersen in Sydney.
-This was followed by seven years at Toyota Australia.
-Denholm worked at the IT companies Sun Microsystems, and then Juniper Networks for nine years in finance and operations roles, rising to chief financial officer of Juniper.
-In 2014, Denholm became a non-executive director of Tesla, Inc. In the following four years as a non-executive director of Tesla, including as chair of the audit committee, Denholm received 17 million in Tesla stock options.

-In early-2017, Denholm was appointed as chief operations officer (COO) of Telstra, Australia's largest telecoms company, subsequently becoming chief financial officer (CFO) on 1 October 2018.
-In November 2018, Denholm gave notice of resignation after only five weeks in the role as a result of stepping into the role of chair of Tesla Inc. Telstra CEO Andy Penn announced that Denholm would end her responsibilities as CFO at Telstra on 6 May 2019.
+After graduating, Denholm began her career at Arthur Andersen in Sydney in 1984.
+She became the vice president of finance for Toyota Australia in 1989, a position she held for seven years.
+She joined the finance division of Sun Microsystems in 1996, and relocated to Sun's offices in the United States in 2001.
+She took a position at Juniper Networks in 2007 where she rose to the position of chief financial officer.

+Denholm joined Tesla’s board in 2014 as a director and chair of the audit committee, receiving approximately US$17 million in stock options during her tenure.
+She moved back to Sydney in 2017, when she took a job as chief operations officer at Telstra in early 2017 and was appointed chief financial officer on 1 October 2018, a role she held until May 2019.

+Denholm was appointed chair of Tesla in November 2018, following a settlement between Tesla, Elon Musk, and the U.S. Securities and Exchange Commission (SEC) requiring Musk to step down from the role after his controversial 2018 tweet about taking Tesla private.
+By March 2025, she had reportedly received $682 million in cash and stock awards since joining Tesla and had sold approximately $532 million worth of stock.
+Denholm has faced scrutiny, including judicial criticism, over her independence as Chair, and the outsized compensation packages awarded to her and to Musk, which she has defended pointing out that Tesla’s market value increased substantially under their leadership.

+Beyond Tesla, Denholm has remained active in investment and sports.
+In January 2021, she became an operating partner at Blackbird Ventures, a venture capital firm.
+The following year, her family office, Wollemi Capital Group, acquired a 30% stake in the Australian basketball teams the Sydney Kings and Sydney Uni Flames.